AliyunContainerService/gpushare-scheduler-extender/README.md

 ## Roadmap

-- Integrate Nvidia MPS as optional choice for isolation
+- Integrate Nvidia MPS as the option for isolation
 - Automated Deployment for the Kubernetes cluster which is deployed by kubeadm
 - Scheduler Extener High Availablity
 - Generic Solution for GPU, RDMA and other devices